San Pete Valley Railway (1874-1890)

 July 9, 1881

-Item from Provo Enquirer, regarding the San Pete Valley indicates that two engines and some cars 'are said to be on the way'.
-(Ogden Herald, July 9, 1881)
+The San Pete Valley has two engines and some cars " on the way."
+(Ogden Herald, July 9, 1881, quoting the Provo Enquirer)

 September 6, 1881